 First, you want to verify the model number of your outdoor sensor.
 The model number is located on the back of the sensor.
-If your model number is different than reference the troubleshooting for your particular model.
+If your model number is different, then reference the troubleshooting for your particular model.

 If the outdoor temperature is showing dashes or not changing the units may have lost connection or are experiencing interference.

 - Relocate the display unit and/or the outdoor sensor.
-Under optimal conditions, the units can be located up to 165 ft (50 m) of each other.
+Under optimal conditions, the units can be located up to 165 ft (50 m) from each other.

 - Units should be placed at least 3 feet (.9 m) away from electronics that may interfere with wireless communication (such as TVs, microwaves, computers, etc).